kubernetes/enhancements/keps/sig-api-machinery/2155-clientgo-apply/README.md

 ### Graduation Criteria

-This enhancement will graduate to GA as part of Server Side Apply.
-It does not make sense to graduate it independently.
+Because client-go has no feature gates, the gating of this functionality is determined by the Server Side Apply functionality.
+For this reason this enhancement is a considered a sub-KEP of Server Side Apply, and will graduate to GA as part of Server Side Apply, which is slated for 1.21.

 ### Upgrade / Downgrade Strategy